 Cheesecake

-- Using a skewer gently swirl and blend colors together being careful not to overmix.
+- With a knife or skewer gently swirl around to get desired effect being careful not to overmix.

 - Refrigerate for at least 8 hours or until firm.

-- Top with the pie cool whip filling before slicing and serving.
+- Top with the pie piped cool whip filling before slicing and serving.

 Notes